CaptainProton42/2DGrassShaderDemo/docs/README.md

 <div style="right:100px; position:relative" align="center"><iframe width="960px" height="540px" frameBorder="0" src="grass_shader.html"></iframe></div>

-Click and drag to cut or regrow the grass.
-Adjust the length of the grass with the top left slider.

-## What's so cool about grass?

 Grass in video games has always somewhat fascinated me.
-From the stubbly playing field in Rocket League to the long swaying grass in The Legend of Zelda: Breath of the Wild, well crafted grass is such an elementary detail and executing it well can, in my oppinion, really sell the atmosphere of a game.
+From the stubbly playing field in Rocket League to the long swaying grass in The Legend of Zelda: Breath of the Wild: well crafted grass is such an elementary detail and executing it well can, in my opinion, really sell the atmosphere of a game.

 I had to start small, however, and decided to stick with 2D (especially as I'm stuck with my laptop, which does not have a GPU).
 And while I believe there is still much room for improvement, I think the result of my three-day holiday project is quite satisfying on its own.

 ## About

 The complete Godot project is hosted on [GitHub](https://github.com/CaptainProton42/2DGrassShaderDemo).
-It is licensed under the MIT license so do with it whatever you want, I guess.
+It is licensed under the MIT license so do with it whatever you want.

 You can find me on Twitter ([@CaptainProton42](https://twitter.com/captainproton42)) and on Reddit ([/u/CaptainProton42](https://www.reddit.com/user/captainproton42)).